 Tata Indica aka City Rover

-The Tata Indica was one of the first Indian cars to go on sale abroud.
+The Tata Indica was one of the first Indian cars to go on sale abroad.
 Tata tied up with Rover to sell the Indica there.
 The vehicle was rebadged as the City Rover.
 Tata had to rework on the 1405 cc engine to suit European laws that favored engines smaller than 1400 cc.

-Mercedes had a tie up with Tata Motors when they decided to enter the Indian market.
+Mercedes had a tie-up with Tata Motors when they decided to enter the Indian market.
 It was Tata Motors that initially brought in the W124 into the country at a sticker price of Rs 23 lakhs.
 The vehicle had globally been replaced by the newer W210.
-Their aim was to produce sell 20,000 cars in their first year through their factory in Pune.
+Their aim was to sell 20,000 cars in their first year through their factory in Pune.
 However they only managed to sell a meager 1885 units.

 Hyundai’s Santro christening

 The Santro was Hyundai’s first car in India and one that was much loved.
 The Santro name has some history about it as well.
 To come up with the name, many ad agencies and the top management of Hyundai scratched their heads for a long time.
-Some one suggested it should be named in a fashionable tone, like the city Saint Tropez in the French Riviera.
+Someone suggested it should be named in a fashionable tone, like the city of Saint Tropez in the French Riviera.
 This led to the Santro being called so.

 The Sierra was one of the first passenger vehicles that was accepted in diesel guise.
 The company sold 667 units in the first year.
 When it was launched at Rs 5.0 lakhs, it was the most expensive offering in 1991.
-The entire rear of the car had a glass roof which means there was no ventilation at the back.
+The entire rear of the car had a glass roof which meant there was no ventilation at the back.
 Tata tried to tint the glass as much as the regulations allowed to overcome this.